The Best Warehouse Management System for Inventory Accuracy

 When using a 3PL like Westhub Logistics, you send your inventory to a fulfillment center to begin processing orders for your business.
 All 3PLs have their own process called receiving, to obtain and store inventory in the fulfillment center.
 This often includes storing items in a designated area/location of the warehouse and inputting these locations into an inventory management system to help keep accurate inventory counts of all products.

-Your Partner in Outsourced Shipping Services with State-of-the-Art Receiving Systems
+Outsourced Shipping Services with State-of-the-Art Receiving Systems

 As one of the top 3PL Bay Area logistics companies for both B2B and B2C companies selling dry goods, our processes stand out—including Cross-docking in California and other receiving services—using leading warehouse management and processing systems to ensure inventory accuracy.